arkpatel2004/SPOURAL-2K24/README.md

 Scientific Calculator using c++.
-This is a program of of scientific calculator which contains various operatations that are preesent in scientific calculator such as
+This is a program of scientific calculator which contains various operations that are preesent in scientific calculator such as
 1. addition
 2. subtraction
 3. multiplication
 4. division
 5. degree to radian andd vice versa
 6. and various logarithmic and trignometric functions .
-7. Tgghis project is made by my team and we would be grateful to get more such oppurtunities in future .
+7. This project is made by our team and we would be grateful to get more such oppurtunities in future .